fltk-rs/fltk-egui/README.md

 # fltk-egui

-This is a proof of concept for running egui on top of fltk-rs.
+This is a proof of concept for an FLTK backend for Egui using a GlutWindow.
 The code is based on https://github.com/ArjunNair/egui_sdl2_gl modified for fltk-rs.

+To run the example, just run `cargo run --example example`.

+## Todo
+- Handle dragging the egui window.